jt-kl/jt-snippets/README.md

 $ pip3 install wheel --no-cache-dir
 $ pip3 install -r requirements.txt --no-cache-dir
 $ pip3 install redist/*

-# Build the wheel file and on completion, distribute the wheel file
+$ pip3 install -e .

-# located in the "dist" directory.
-The "build" and/or "dist"
+# Build the wheel file and on completion, distribute the wheel file located in
-# directory can be safely removed
+# the "dist" directory.
+The "build" and "dist" directory can be safely removed

 $ python3 upgrade.py <options>
 $ python3 -m build